amilochau/core/README.md

 ## Introduction

-`core` is a collection of libraries used as an enterprise framework, to improve applications and services with a large set of commun features.
+`core` is a collection of libraries used as an enterprise framework, to improve applications and services with a large set of common features.

 ## What's new